mez/carnd/P3_behavioral_cloning/writeup_report.md

 I used Keras to do a validation split on 30% of the data and my custom early termination to stop the training when we we reach a validation loss of around 0.03!

-This model was tiny (52 params!) and we are training it on a 2012 Macbook air.

 <div align="left">
   </br>
   <img src="./images/loss_plot.png"><br><br>